The rainfall in Postbridge was already being recorded and published in the monthly "Parish Link" magazine when we came to live in the village.

-The measurements are recorded in millimetres, but a conversion to inches is offered for the chronologically challenged.
+The measurements are recorded in millimetres, but a conversion to inches is there for us old ones!

 There is a deep storm gully around Fairholm and "gully days" are days when it runs with water - it does this under two conditions:

 If the ground is dry & hard and we get a storm, the rain runs off because it can't soak in fast enough.
 This is more likely to happen in the summer months.